chrismoroney/Seattle-Pacific-University-CSC-3430/community_small_groups/README.md

 - `smallgroups1.txt` example of project run with group1.txt
 - `smallgroups2.txt` example of project run with group2.txt
 - `smallgroups3.txt` example of project run with group3.txt
+- `group1Screenshot.png` screenshot of program run with group 1 in groups of 5
+- `group2Screenshot.png` screenshot of program run with group 2 in groups of 7
+- `group3Screenshot.png` screenshot of program run with group 3 in groups of 8

 # Creating Community Small Groups
 A work by Katie Honsinger and Christopher Moroney